ADX (file format): General overview

-Like other encoding formats, CRI ADX supports multiple sampling frequencies such as 22050 Hz, 44100 Hz, 48000 Hz, etc. however, the output sample depth is locked at 16bits, generally due to the lack of precision already mentioned.
+Like other encoding formats, CRI ADX supports up to 96000 Hz frequencies, however, the output sample depth is locked at 16 bits, generally due to the lack of precision through the use of small sample sizes.
 It supports multiple channels but there seems to be an implicit limitation of stereo (2 channel) audio although the file format itself can represent up to 255 channels.
-The only particularly distinctive feature that sets CRI ADX apart from alternatives like IMA ADPCM (other than having a different prediction function) is the integrated looping functionality, this enables an audio player to optionally skip backwards after reaching a single specified point in the track to create a coherent loop; hypothetically, this functionality could be used to skip forwards as well but that would be redundant since the audio could simply be clipped with an editing program instead.
+The only particularly distinctive feature that sets CRI ADX apart from other ADPCM formats is the integrated looping functionality, enabling an audio player to optionally skip backwards after reaching a single specified point in the track to create a coherent loop; hypothetically, this functionality could be used to skip forwards as well but that would be redundant since the audio could simply be clipped with an editing program instead.

-For playback there are a few plugins for WinAmp and a convert to wave tool (see the references section).
-The open source program / library FFmpeg also has CRI ADX support implemented, however, its decoder is hard coded so can only properly decode 44100 Hz ADXs.
+For playback aside from CRI Middleware's in-house software, there are a few plugins for Winamp and also WAV conversion tools.
+FFmpeg also has CRI ADX support implemented, but its decoder is hard coded so can only properly decode 44100 Hz ADXs.

 Technical description

 The CRI ADX specification is not freely available, however the most important elements of the structure have been reverse engineered and documented in various places on the web.
-The information here may be incomplete but should be sufficient to build a working codec or transcoder.

 As a side note, the AFS archive files that CRI ADXs are sometimes packed in are a simple variant of a tarball which uses numerical indices to identify the contents rather than names.
-Source code for an extractor can be found in the ADX archive at.

-File header

 The ADX disk format is defined in big-endian.
 The identified sections of the main header are outlined below: